jadecobra/python_tdd_exercises/source/dictionaries.rst

            self.assertEqual({2.5: 'works'}, {2.5: 'works'})
     the terminal reveals passing tests

-Create a dictionary with booleans as keys
+How to create a dictionary with booleans as keys
 -----------------------------------------

 Is it possible for us to use ``(False)`` or ``(True)`` as ``(dictionary)`` keys?